Christian VS Atheist

 Now days I enjoy walking through the cemetery where loved ones who have gone before me are buried.
 It is always peaceful there.
 I don’t go there to visit them, but to remember them.
 I know they are not there.
 Their body is in the grave, but their souls are in heaven with the Lord.
 Instead, I visit them in my memory daily and I know I will be reunited with them when God takes me home.

 In response to her statement; I hope I don’t die before I see my son grow up – I would like to ask her what her reasoning is.
 Is it because she doesn’t want to miss seeing him grow up or is it because she doesn’t want for him to feel the loss of growing up without a mother?
-Her statement does not seem to reflect concern for his loss, but for her own in not being able to watch him grow up.
+In my opinion, her statement does not seem to reflect concern for his loss, but for her own in not being able to see him grow up.

-Instead, her concern should be for his soul.
+Rather, her concern should be for his soul.
 Sadly, children do die sometimes.
-If he should die at a young age without faith, it will be she who has to answer to God and she will not have the comfort of knowing he is in heaven with the Lord.
+If he should die at a young age without faith in Jesus, it will be she who has to answer to God and she will not have the comfort of knowing he is in heaven with the Lord.
 According to her belief he will be sent to the recycling bin.
 Worse yet, according to God’s word, he will be in hell because he will have died without faith and without knowing Jesus.

 Jesus himself tells us in Matthew 18: 6; But if anyone causes one of these little ones who believe in me to sin, it would be better for him to have a large millstone hung around his neck and to be drowned in the depths of the sea and in Matthew 19: 14; Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.
 In Matthew 28: 19 he commands baptism when he says; Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…

-I have stated before in my devotional articles that God did not create us to die.
+I have stated before in my devotionals that God did not create us to die.
 He created us in His own image to live forever on the beautiful earth he had made.

 Are you afraid of death and dying?
 To be totally honest, we all have to admit that we are, at the very least, apprehensive about dying.
 Because of our human nature we have a natural fear of things we have never experienced.
 To us in our human state death means separation from all that we are familiar and comfortable with.
 It also means separation from the people whom we know and love.
 However Jesus promises better for all who believe.
 He tells us in John 3:16; For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.

-For those who don’t believe in the sacrifice of God’s one and only Son, death IS something to fear.
+For those without faith in Jesus, God’s one and only Son, death IS something to fear.
 If you think you have trouble and heartache here on earth, just wait.
 The worst is yet to come.
-Swallow your pride and kneel at the foot of the cross where you will find full and free forgiveness.
+Don’t be afraid to swallow your pride and kneel at the foot of the cross where you will find full and free forgiveness.
 God will not laugh at you and say I told you so.
 He will take you lovingly in His arms and say Welcome home.
 For those who die in the Lord, death is only a sleep.
 God promises in His word to be with us.
 He will not leave us to face it alone.

 The apostle Paul tells us in 1 Corinthians 15: 51; Listen, I tell you a mystery: We will not all sleep, but we will all be changed – in a flash, in the twinkling of an eye… and in verses 55-57; he tells us that because of the sacrifice of Jesus …Death has been swallowed up in victory.
 Where O death, is your victory?
 Where O death is your sting?
 The sting of death is sin, and the power of sin is the law.
 But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.